ArfiH/Play-Sudoku/README.md

 🔄 New Game: Start fresh with a new puzzle at any time.

+📂 Local Storage: Your progress is saved locally, so you can pick up where you left off anytime.

 ✔️ Real-Time Feedback: Get immediate feedback on the correctness of your puzzle.
 <br>